ekondrashev/python-dead-links/README.md

 }
 ```

-It is ok to use YML/XML or any other format considering the test verifying this format is availabl
+It is ok to use YML/XML or any other format (not only JSON) considering the test verifying this format is available.

+*N.B.: it worth to think of various edge cases related to CLI usage, potential connection and/or content issues and cover them in your code*